 Every meeting of WAC attracts nearly 4,000 people from all over the world, including specialists, researchers and healthcare providers with an interest in allergology or immunology.
 In other words, people from many different races gather from many countries and exchange opinions on the basis of their diverse knowledge.
 I strongly wish that, at the meeting in Kyoto, this diverse knowledge will be united, new wisdom will be created, and we will take another step towards a world free from the troubles of allergies.

 Yuji Tohda, MD., PhD.

-It is my great pleasure to invite you to Kyoto, Japan for Japanese Society of Allergology (JSA) /World Allergy Organization (WAO) XXVII World Allergy Congress (WAC 2020) conjoint with our mutually collaborating partners, the Asia Pacific Association of Allergy, Asthma, and Clinical Immunology (APAAACI) and the Asia Pacific Association of Pediatric Allergy, Respirology and Immunology (APAPARI).
+It is my great pleasure to invite you to Kyoto, Japan for Japanese Society of Allergology (JSA) /World Allergy Organization (WAO) XXVII World Allergy Congress (WAC 2020) conjoint with our mutually collaborating partners, the Asia Pacific Association of Allergy, Asthma, and Clinical Immunology (APAAACI) and the Asia Pacific Academy of Pediatric Allergy, Respirology and Immunology (APAPARI).

 Holding the JSA/WAO World Allergy Congress 2020 in Japan is fitting given JSA’s standing in the allergy community and the countless contributions that their members have made to the allergy and clinical immunology profession.